aleivaar94/aleivaar94/README.md

 [Web scrapping Canada's Food Safety Recalls using Selenium and BeautifulSoup](https://github.com/aleivaar94/Project-CFIA-Food-Recalls-Web-Scrapping-Selenium-BeautifulSoup) - Solidified my interest in learning to web scrape so I can retrieve data and make original data projects.

-[Web scrapping Canada's Food Safety Recalls using BeautifulSoup](https://github.com/aleivaar94/Project-CFIA-Food-Recall-Web-Scrapping-BeautifulSoup) - First time I realized the power of learning how to code to webscrape data from the internet.
+[Web scrapping Canada's Food Safety Recalls using BeautifulSoup](https://github.com/aleivaar94/Project-CFIA-Food-Recall-Web-Scrapping-BeautifulSoup) - First time I realized the power of learning how to code to web scrape data from the internet.

 [Grupo Bimbo Inventory Demand](https://github.com/aleivaar94/Grupo-Bimbo-Inventory-Demand) - First project I made while starting to learn python for data analysis.